 With that before using any product on your deck, make sure it’s safe for your type of deck and make sure you’re wearing the necessary safety gear.

 By now your garden should be looking fresh.
-So, let’s get some shape happening!
+So, our next step to beautify your garden is to get some shape happening!

 Unless you’re trimming your bushes often, it’s like that they are a little overgrown.
 So grab your shears and start trimming.
 Even taking off a few centimetres will enable you to shape the bush to your liking.